haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- Let's extract areas of at least 5000m2 using the *Extract by Expression* tool (Hint: Crash Course, step 7)
 - Done!
 You should now have the areas that meet all the criteria

-8. Make your final map of the suitable areas for the new airport hotel & congress center, write also a short reflection on what was done and why.
+8. Make your final map of the suitable areas for the new airport hotel & congress center.